te-langley/scooby-doo-tcg/README.md

 # Scooby Doo TCG

-> Welcome to Langley's Scooby Doo TCG repository!
+> Welcome to **Langley**'s Scooby Doo TCG repository!

 ## About
-First and foremost, this repository serves as my own personal playground for learning PostgreSQL, Java Spring, and Vue 2.
+First and foremost, this repository serves as my own personal playground for learning **PostgreSQL**, Java Spring, and Vue 2.

 The "Scooby Doo TCG" itself is intended to be a dupe of [the FiGPiN App](https://figpin.com/pages/the-all-new-figpin-app).
 I was originally inspired to create this dupe after attempting the gain employment with FiGPiN in the Fall of 2022, to no avail.
 Through my work on this project, I've learned a lot about full-stack app development and why they turned me down. 🙂